richardreiter/vinyl-exchange-club/README.md

   - The menu links are displayed under the logo on tablet/mobile devices.

 - Gallery:
-  - The photo gallery is fully responsive (the column count for laptop/desktop is three photos, tablets is two pictures and for mobile is one photo).
+  - The photo gallery is fully responsive (the column count for laptop/desktop is three photos, tablets is two pictures and for mobile just one photo).

 - Contact Form:
   - The contact form has validation for the email and mobile fields.